matheus23/irreactive.com/content/power-of-types.md

 </in-margin>

-Those above two types _are_ equivalent.
-My argument as to why is simple: If you had either function, you can 'derive' the other:
+The types of `sum1` and `sum2` _are_ equivalent.
+My argument as to why is simple: If you had a value of one of the types, you could 'derive' a value of the other type:

 ```elm
 sum1isSum2 : (Int -> Int -> Int) -> ((Int, Int) -> Int)